Dulce, New Mexico

 is a census-designated place (CDP) in Rio Arriba County, New Mexico, United States.
-The population was 2,743 at the 2010 census, almost entirely Native American.
+As of the 2020 census, Dulce had a population of 2,788.
+It is almost entirely Native American.
 It is the largest community and tribal headquarters of the Jicarilla Apache Reservation.

 History

 Dulce was founded by the Gomez family as a ranching operation.
 The original name was "Agua Dulce," Spanish for sweet water because of the presence of natural springs that provided good drinking water for the people and their animals.
 The original homestead was founded in 1877 by Jose Eugenio Gomez.
 The Jicarilla Apache reservation was established in 1887 when the Apache people were forced into a reservation.
 The Gomez Ranch is currently kept under Manuel Gomez ownership, though surrounded by reservation land.

 The Denver & Rio Grande Railroad constructed its San Juan Extension through Dulce in 1882, and a post office was established in 1892.
 A sawmill was established here, and a logging railroad running southwest as far as Mills Lake from about 1914, both of which closed around 1930.